 Every company won’t mandatorily ask you to take a medical test.
 However, it is always advisable to take on nevertheless.
 If your test shows you in good health, your term insurance premium can reduce.
 If there are health problems that aren’t revealed at the right time, it may cause a problem with claim settlement later.

 It would be best to take your time with policy quotes and compare them to select the one that suits you best.
 It is very easy to do it online.
 Remember that the claim settlement ratio of the insurers you consider should be at least 90%.

 Make sure that you look beyond just term insurance tax benefits and evaluate the entire quote in detail, compare quotes, and choose a plan wisely.
 After all, it is an investment of a lifetime that is going to benefit your family even after your lifetime.

 iSelect Star Term Insurance Plan

-You can check out a flexible plan like Canara HSBC Oriental Bank of Commerce Life Insurance's iSelect Star Term Plan.
+You can check out a flexible plan like Canara HSBC Life Insurance's iSelect Smart360 Term Plan.
 This plan can be customized to suit your individual needs - there is a variety of add-on covers ranging from child support to accidental death benefits.
 You can choose to receive the income in a lump sum form, a monthly form or a part-lump sum/part monthly form.
 This is a plan that this built for your utmost comfort and convenience.